 - salt as required

-- instant sambar powder — use according to the directions in the package
+- instant sambar powder — 3 tablespoons or use according to the directions in the package

 if you don’t have sambar powder you can use the below spices